-A bar in Italy is a business establishment in which patrons can purchase coffee drinks, wine and liquor, soft drinks, and usually morning pastries and/or sandwiches called panini (un panino is one sandwich, two sandwiches are due panini).
-In larger bars, many flavors of Italy's famous gelato, or ice cream (really more ice milk) may be served.
+At bars in Italy, patrons can typically purchase coffee drinks, wine and liquor, soft drinks, as well as morning pastries and sandwiches called panini (un panino is one sandwich, two sandwiches are due panini).
+In larger bars, many flavors of Italy's famous gelato, or ice cream (really more ice milk) may be also be served.

-An Italian bar is the center of social life in Italy, not a place to consume large amounts of alcohol.
+Italian bars are the center of social life in Italy but are not a place to consume large amounts of alcohol.

-People of all ages can go to the bar; there are no age restrictions.
+People of all ages can go to the bar; there are no age restrictions—children are welcome and a common sight as people bring their families to their local watering hole.
 You may see groups of Italians playing cards, watching TV, or just gathering together to talk.